-When tenure is recommended by a Dean, the University Promotion and Tenure Review Committee evaluates the recommendation on the basis of its consistency with University standards and with the statement of standards and procedures required by the school (see Section C, 4 above).
+When tenure is recommended by a Dean, the Promotion and Tenure Review Committee evaluates the recommendation on the basis of its consistency with University standards and with the statement of standards and procedures required by the school (see Section C, 4 above).
 Except in unusual cases, review will not consist of a second detailed evaluation of the candidate's qualifications.
 In unusual cases and in cases presented by appeal, the chair of the Promotion and Tenure Review Committee may appoint an ad hoc committee, composed of faculty members in disciplines related to that of the candidate, to make another evaluation of the candidate's record.
-In selecting members for an ad hoc committee, the chair of the Promotion and Tenure Review Committee normally will consult the members of the review committee, the Provost or the Vice Chancellor for Health Affairs, and the appropriate Dean and department chair.
-The ad hoc committee reports its findings to the appropriate University Promotion and Tenure Review Committee.
+In selecting members for an ad hoc committee, the chair of the Promotion and Tenure Review Committee normally will consult the members of the review committee, the Provost, and the appropriate Dean and department chair.
+The ad hoc committee reports its findings to the Promotion and Tenure Review Committee.

-The award of tenure requires a positive recommendation from the appropriate University Promotion and Tenure Review Committee.
-A negative recommendation by the Promotion and Tenure Review Committee may be appealed by the Dean to the Provost or the Vice Chancellor for Health Affairs, as appropriate, except where the candidacy has reached the Promotion and Tenure Review Committee by the Dean's overruling a negative departmental or school recommendation.
+The award of tenure requires a positive recommendation from the Promotion and Tenure Review Committee.
+A negative recommendation by the Promotion and Tenure Review Committee may be appealed by the Dean to the Provost, except where the candidacy has reached the Promotion and Tenure Review Committee by the Dean's overruling a negative departmental or school recommendation.
 An appeal by the Dean must be made within thirty business days after receipt of the written report of the Promotion and Tenure Review Committee.
-The final decision should be communicated in writing from the appropriate Dean, the Provost, or the Vice Chancellor for Health Affairs to the faculty member.
+The final decision should be communicated in writing from the appropriate Dean or, the Provost to the faculty member.
 Those charged with reviewing a recommendation or an appeal under the foregoing procedures may decide to obtain additional information to supplement or clarify the candidate's record.
 If so, this information should relate to the record as it existed at the time of the faculty's recommendation and not to activities or achievements by the candidate occurring after that time.

 If such information is obtained, the person or committee obtaining it may ask those who considered the matter at some prior step in the review process to reconsider their decision in light of it.
-If an ad hoc committee of the Promotion and Tenure Review Committee obtains such additional information, that information must be presented to the appropriate Dean and faculty for their reconsideration
+If an ad hoc committee of the Promotion and Tenure Review Committee obtains such additional information, that information must be presented to the appropriate Dean and faculty for their reconsideration.